nchevobbe/nicolaschevobbe.com/_posts/2019-01-17-webconsole-2018-retrospective.md

 ---

 Closing the gap with Chrome DevTools meant implementing top-level await expression support.
 At the moment, `await` expression are only valid in async functions and generators (even if [there's a tc39 proposal to change that](https://github.com/tc39/proposal-top-level-await)).
 So we had to be creative in order to support it in the console.
-Jason Laster kick-off and landed a first version that then motivated me in pushing it other the finish line.
+[Jason Laster](https://twitter.com/jasonlaster11) kick-off and lands a first version, that then motivated me in pushing it other the finish line.

 <figure>
   <video src="/images/posts_assets/2019-01-17/await.mp4" alt="Screencast of top-level await expressions being evaluated in the console"  autoplay mute loop/>